Rachel - Strategic Card Game

 - Direction flow animations showing play order changes

-- Winner celebration with confetti effects
+- Winner celebration with theme-aware confetti effects

 Accessibility